On the Evaluation of Neural Code Summarization: Experimental Design

-\item \bleurcs: This is an unsmoothed Sentence BLEU metric used in \cite{zhangretrieval20}.
-To avoid the divided-by-zero error, it adds a tiny number $10^{-15}$ in the numerator and a small number $10^{-9}$ in the denominator of $p_n$. \end{itemize}

-We first train and test the five approaches on \tlcori and \tlcdedup, and measure their generated summaries using different \bleu variants.
+There are several metrics commonly used for various NLP tasks such as machine translation, text summarization, and captioning.
+These metrics include BLEU~\cite{PapineniRWZ02}, Meteor~\cite{BanerjeeL05}, Rouge-L~\cite{lin-2004-rouge}, Cider~\cite{VedantamZP15}, etc. In RQ1, we only present BLEU as it is the most commonly used metric in the code summarization task.
+To study "how do different \bleu variants affect the evaluation of code summarization?" and find "which variant should we use in practice?", we conduct some extensive experiments and the human evaluation.
+We first train and test the 5 approaches on \tlcori and \tlcdedup, and measure their generated summaries using different \bleu variants.
 Then we will introduce the differences of the \bleu variants in detail, and summarize the reasons for the differences from three aspects: different calculation levels (sentence-level v.s. corpus-level), different smoothing methods used, and many problematic software implementations.
-Finally, we analyze the impact of each aspect and provide actionable guidance on the use of \bleu, such as how to choose a smoothing method, what problematic implementations should be avoided, and how to report the \bleu scores more clearly and comprehensively.
+Finally, we analyze the impact of each aspect, conduct human evaluation, and provide actionable guidelines on the use of \bleu, such as how to choose a smoothing method, and how to report \bleu scores more clearly and comprehensively.